-- standalone or single-purpose facilities even if these include multiple pieces of infrastructure such as sports fields or facilities, change rooms, youth centres or animal shelters etc). - proposals with a single applicant that do not demonstrate co-investment partners.
+- standalone or single-purpose facilities, (even if these include multiple pieces of infrastructure such as sports fields or facilities, change rooms, youth centres or animal shelters etc) - proposals with only a single applicant that does not demonstrate distinct and genuine partners.

 2.2.
-About the Stream Two: Precinct delivery funding opportunity
+About the Stream One: Precinct Development and Planning funding opportunity

-This funding opportunity is for Stream Two of the urban Precincts and Partnerships Program.
+This funding opportunity is for Stream One part of the regional Precincts and Partnerships Program.